DavidBellamy/pips/README.md

 ### Screenshot Extraction Details

-The `pips-extract` command uses OpenAI's GPT-4o-mini vision model to extract puzzle data from screenshots.
+The `pips-extract` command uses multimodal LLMs (OpenAI GPT-4o-mini by default, or Anthropic Claude 3.5 Haiku when selected) to extract puzzle data from screenshots.
 The extraction process:

 1. **Loads the image**: Converts the screenshot to a base64-encoded data URL
 2. **Calls GPT-4o-mini**: Uses structured output with JSON schema to ensure valid format